-4.3 Features of GPU-Podracer
+4.3 Features of ElegantRL-podracer

-GPU-podracer achieves several features that facilitate the implementation of a lightweight and powerful training process on a GPU cloud.
+ElegantRL-podracer achieves several features that facilitate the implementation of a lightweight and powerful training process on a GPU cloud.

-Scalable parallelism: The multi-level parallelism of GPU-podracer leads to high scalability.
+Scalable parallelism: The multi-level parallelism of ElegantRL-podracer leads to high scalability.

 - Agent parallelism: The agents in the training pool are parallel, thus can easily scale out to a large number.
 The asynchronous training of parallel agents can also reduce the frequency of agent-to-agent communication. - Learner parallelism: An agent employs multiple learners to train the neural networks in parallel, and then fuse the networks parameters to obtain a result agent, instead of using distributed SGD.

-Such a model fusion through network parameters involves a much lower frequency communication as the fusion process only happens at the end of an epoch. - Worker parallelism: An agent utilizes multiple rollout workers to sample trajectories in parallel.
+Such a model fusion through network parameters involves a much lower frequency communication as the fusion process only happens at the end of an epoch.

+• Worker parallelism: An agent utilizes multiple rollout workers to sample transitions in parallel.

-Elastic resource allocation: The elasticity is critical for cloud-level applications as it helps users adapt to the changes in cloud resources and prevent over-provisioning and under-provisioning of resources [17, 11].
-GPU-podracer can elastically allocate the number of agents (pods) by employing an orchestrator to monitor the available computing resources and the current training status.
+Elastic resource allocation: The elasticity is critical for cloud-level applications as it helps users adapt to the changes in cloud resources and prevent over-provisioning and under-provisioning of resources Mell and Grance [2011], Herbst et al. [2013].
+ElegantRL-podracer can elastically allocate the number of agents (pods) by employing an orchestrator to monitor the available computing resources and the current training status.

-Cloud-oriented optimizations: GPU-podracer co-locates microservices on GPUs to accelerate the parallel computation on both data collection and model training.
-For the data transfer and storage, GPU-podracer represents data as tensors to speedup the communication and allocates the shared replay buffer on the contiguous memory of GPUs to increase the addressing speed.
+Cloud-oriented optimizations: ElegantRL-podracer co-locates microservices on GPUs to accelerate the parallel computation on both data collection and model training.
+For the data transfer and storage, ElegantRL-podracer represents data as tensors to speedup the communication and allocates the shared replay buffer on the contiguous memory of GPUs to increase the addressing speed.

 Continuous training (CT) pipeline: Continuous training, which is a part of the MLOps practice, seeks to automatically and continuously retrain the model to adapt to changes that might occur in the data.
-GPU-podracer performs the CT of a DRL agent by automating a lightweight DRL training pipeline, which is composed of microservices.
+ElegantRL-podracer performs the CT of a DRL agent by automating a lightweight DRL training pipeline, which is composed of microservices.
 Users can conduct different experiments and hyper-parameter search by modifying workers, learners and other microservices.

-Continuous integration/delivery (CI/CD): GPU-podracer enables a robust CI/CD for users to explore new ideas by modifying existing microservices or build new microservices.
+Continuous integration/delivery (CI/CD): ElegantRL-podracer enables a robust CI/CD for users to explore new ideas by modifying existing microservices or build new microservices.
 The microservices are loosely coupled, such that the change of one microservice will not break existing ones.
-Also modularity allows for more comprehensive search over the experiment space, e.g., instead of designing one experiment at a time, we could theoretically be able to test $c_1 \times c_2 \times \cdots \times c_n$ experiments in an automated fashion, where n is the number of components for a DRL algorithm and c_i is the number of optional microservices for component i, i = 1, ..., n:
+Also modularity allows for more comprehensive search over the experiment space, e.g., instead of designing one experiment at a time, we could theoretically be able to test $c_1 \times c_2 \times \cdots \times c_n$ experiments in an automated fashion, where n is the number of components for a DRL algorithm and $c_i$ is the number of optional microservices for component i, i = 1, ..., n:

-- Environment variation: GPU-podracer supports any environment written in gym-style and provides a class PreprocessVecEnv to convert a normal environment to a batch mode. - Algorithm variation: GPU-podracer can realize different DRL algorithms through combinations of worker and learner variants.
-Currently, GPU-podracer supports fine-tuned standard DRL algorithms, including DQN-series [18, 27], DDPG [14], TD3 [8], SAC [10], and PPO [21].
-New algorithms may be used as long as they adhere to the agent interface. - Evolution variation: GPU-podracer allows users to customize the evaluator, updater and generator in the leaderboard to decide how to evaluate, where to update, and what to generate.
+- Environment variation: ElegantRL-podracer supports any environment written in gym-style and provides a class PreprocessVecEnv to convert a normal environment to a batch mode. - Algorithm variation: ElegantRL-podracer can realize different DRL algorithms through combinations of worker and learner variants.
+Currently, ElegantRL-podracer supports fine-tuned standard DRL algorithms, including DQN-series Mnih et al. [2013], Van Hasselt et al. [2016], DDPG Lillicrap et al. [2016], TD3 Fujimoto et al. [2018], SAC Haarnoja et al. [2018], and PPO Schulman et al. [2017].
+New algorithms may be used as long as they adhere to the agent interface. - Evolution variation: ElegantRL-podracer allows users to customize the evaluator, updater and generator in the leaderboard to decide how to evaluate, where to update, and what to generate.